braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/delay_step.md

 ## Create a delay step

-To create a Delay Step, add a step to your Canvas.
+To create a delay, add a step to your Canvas.
 Then, using the dropdown at the top of the new step, select **Delay**.

-- A Delay Step cannot have full step sibling steps.
-In other words, you cannot create a full step that branches into a Delay Step and a full step.
+- A Delay component cannot have full step sibling steps.
+In other words, you cannot create a full step that branches into a delay and a full step.
 This restriction exists because if there was a branch with a Delay Step and a full step, it wouldn’t be clear which branch users would go down.
-- A Delay Step can only connect to one next step.
+- A Delay component can only connect to one next step.

 ### Time delay options